aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

-Gets or sets the vertical resolution for generated images, in dots per inch.
+the vertical resolution for generated images, in dots per inch.
 Applies generating image method except Emf format image.
 The default value is 96.

 **Returns:**
 int